-As the team continues their tour we see young adults fixing swings on the playground while younger children play.
-A trusted police officer who has positive relationships with community members is talking with a group of teens about their ideas for how to improve the community with arts and All community members, including young people, are aware of their obligation to give back to their community and their voices are valued and respected.

-music and how youth who drop out of school need multiple pathways to graduation, college and work.
+As the team continues their tour, we see young adults fixing swings on the playground while younger children play.
+A trusted police officer who has positive relationships with community members is talking with a group of teens about their ideas for how to improve the community with arts and music, and how youth who drop out of school need multiple pathways to graduation, college, and work.
 A diverse group of youth is kicking a soccer ball around in a field receiving coaching from several adults.